rasyosef/splade-index/README.md

 # SPLADE-Index⚡

 <i>
-SPLADE-Index is an ultrafast search index for SPLADE sparse retrieval models implemented in pure Python and powered by Scipy sparse matrices.
+SPLADE-Index is an ultrafast search index for SPLADE sparse retrieval models implemented in pure Python.
 It is built on top of the BM25s library.
 </i>
 <br/><br/>